charliewhitfield/ivoyager_table_importer/README.md

 #### Float Precision

 For scientific or educational apps it is important to know and correctly represent data precision in GUI.
-To obtain a float value's original table precision in siginificant digits, set `IVTableData.keep_precision = true` and access via `IVTableData.precisions` dictionary or specific 'get_precision' methods.
+To obtain a float value's original table precision in significant digits, set `IVTableData.keep_precision = true` and access via `IVTableData.precisions` dictionary or specific 'get_precision' methods.
 (It's up to you to use precision in your GUI display.
 Keep in mind that unit conversion will cause values like '1.00001' if you don't do any string formatting.)

 Example precision from table cell text: